shdinis/ru.javarush.shayslamov.country/README.md

 Launching docker

-1. In the terminal, execute the following commands one by one:
+1. In the terminal, run the following commands in sequence: it is assumed that there are no instances of these images in the docker, otherwise they need to be stopped and removed.

 `docker run --name mysql -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root --restart unless-stopped -v mysql:/var/lib/mysql mysql:8`